Fit Conditional Density Estimation over a Sequence of HAL Models

 Value

-, containing density predictions for the sequence of
+A list, containing density predictions for the sequence of

 fitted HAL models; the index and value of the L1 regularization parameter